tsuereth/glog/content/post/2020/12/13_hollowknight.md

 It doesn't help that traversing the game's massive map, to scour it for missed secrets, is fairly inconvenient.
 While Hallownest does offer some fast travel options in its Stagways and Tram, big sections of it are still several lengthy rooms - and several annoying fights - removed from travel points.

 Also, the sometimes-evil challenges are ... evil, sometimes.
 Many hazards or encounters seem to hit you out of nowhere.
 Most bosses are, just, <i>complete</i> assholes.
-The White Palace is some {{% game "Super Meat Boy" %}}Super Meat Boy{{% /game %}} kinda shit.
+The White Palace is some <game:Super Meat Boy> kinda shit.
 Checkpoint and save-bench placements aren't <i>brutally</i> unfair, but still feel more punishing than they need to be.

 Ultimately I would say that my successes in Hollow Knight had less to do with my timing or reflexes, and more to do with my studious investments in health and damage upgrades.